tlepple/data_origination_workshop/README.md

 ### Create OS User `Datagen`

 *  This user account will be the owner of all the objects that get installed
+*  Security is not in place for any of this workshop.

 ```
 ##########################################################################################